aerdelez/re-fvit/README.md

 # fact-ai

+## Layout

+`FViT-main` is a clone of the `main` branch of the https://github.com/kaustpradalab/FViT repository at commit `860b45f`.
+It appears that the authors obtained the `baselines/ViT` directory from https://github.com/hila-chefer/Transformer-Explainability and extended it by adding a qualitative demo `fvit-demo.ipynb`.
+In order to run the demo as well as the segmentation under adversarial attack and classification under perturbation tasks, we applied the aforementioned fixes.
+We also crated a DDS class (DDS.py) now used in both task scripts and added Attribution Rollout to the image segmentation script as another method.

 ## Code Fixes
 Below are some of the code fixes we applied to the original FViT-main:
 1. Removed package versions from env.yaml file to make compatible.